aspencerpsu/lifERP/README.md

  10. Metaheuristic lp
  11. Second Order Cone lp

 If you're an undergraduate or graduate student, please do not use this for homework or fast solutions to group projects.
-This is created **only** for professionals and business professionals in need.
-If otherwise suggested you need the package, contact aspencerpsu@gmail.com or create an issue and I'd be glad troubleshoot or give assistance with installation and packaging.
+This is created **only** for professionals and business professionals in need of solver to handle roughcut estimates of decisions, however the user is limited to 200 variables.
+If otherwise suggested of needing a different package to interact with the solver, contact aspencerpsu@gmail.com or create an issue and I'd be glad troubleshoot or give assistance with installation and packaging.

 ## ** Installation: **
 #### <tb><tb>  For Linux/Ubuntu: